atlassian/bazel-tools/buildozer/README.md

 ## Setup and usage via Bazel

-You can also invoke buildozer via the Bazel rule.
+You can invoke buildozer via the Bazel rule.

 `WORKSPACE` file:
 ```bzl